Doxuno

 SALE AND PURCHASE OF BUSINESS

-Subject to the terms and conditions of this Agreement, the Vendor agrees to sell and the Purchaser agrees to purchase the Business as a going concern, including the following assets (the "Business Assets"): (a) the goodwill of the Business; (b) the right to use the trading name Alpine Roastery; (c) all plant, equipment, fixtures, and fittings used in the Business; (d) all customer contracts, client lists, and supplier agreements (to the extent assignable); (e) all intellectual property relating to the Business, including trademarks, copyrights, and proprietary systems; (f) all licences and permits (to the extent transferable); and (g) such other assets as the parties may agree in writing and attach as a Schedule to this Agreement.
-The following additional assets are specifically included: Three commercial espresso machines, two commercial roasters, all delivery vehicles.
+Subject to the terms of this Agreement, the Vendor agrees to sell and the Purchaser agrees to purchase the Business as a going concern, including the following assets (the "Business Assets"): (a) the goodwill of the Business; (b) the right to use the trading name Alpine Roastery; (c) all plant, equipment, fixtures, fittings, motor vehicles and chattels used in the Business as set out in the Schedule; (d) all customer contracts, client lists and supplier agreements to the extent assignable (with consent where required); (e) all intellectual property of the Business — trademarks (whether registered under the Trade Marks Act 2002 or unregistered), copyrights under the Copyright Act 1994, patents under the Patents Act 2013, registered designs, domain names and proprietary know-how; (f) all licences, permits and consents required for the Business to the extent transferable; and (g) such other assets as the parties record in writing.
+Specific additional assets included: Three Diedrich IR-12 commercial roasters, two La Marzocco GB5 espresso machines, four Loring smart roasters under finance with Westpac (to be paid out at Settlement), two refrigerated delivery vans (registration plates CRY127, CRY128), bagging and labelling line..

 2.